ralienpp/hello-at90usbkey2/readme.rst

 |             |                      |             | now and then.                          |
 +-------------+----------------------+-------------+----------------------------------------+

-Interrupt endpoints are not necessary for now, as there are no device-initiated actions.
+*Interrupt* and *bulk* endpoints are not necessary for now, as there are no device-initiated actions, nor large data transfers.
 However, they may be added in the future.

 Howto